TABLE OF CONTENTS

 In Need of a Debt Consolidation Merchant Account

 The downside of obtaining a merchant account for your debt consolidation business is that this industry falls into the high risk bracket with traditional banks.
 Most tier one consider businesses such as these risky because they deal with consumers who may have trouble paying back their debt.

 Another reason for being flagged is because there are a lot of chargebacks in this industry.
 Chargebacks are when a customer is not happy with the service and contacts the bank instead of the business for a refund.
 When this happens the bank is not happy.
 Too many chargebacks and your merchant account can be suspended or closed down without warning.
 This instance may be because of improper contact information, a customer who prefers to not deal with your business anymore, or they are running a scam.
 Make sure that you have open communication with your users and show your contact info boldly.
 This may prevent some chargebacks moving forward.

 Using a tier one processor will end up with an account closure and held funds.
-In order to do business and stay processing as long as you want while at the same time reducing your risk is where high risk payment solutions come in.
+In order to do business and stay processing as long as you want while at the same time reducing your risk is where a high risk merchant account comes in.
 Obtaining a merchant account specifically for high risk debt consolidation will make your life easier.
 You will have a secure, integrated virtual terminal that can process any card type.